DiffeoMorph: Learning to Morph 3D Shapes Using Differentiable Agent-Based Simulations: Experiments

-To avoid this trivial regime and make the task biologically and algorithmically meaningful, we deliberately obfuscate both spatial and internal information.
-Taking inspiration from developmental biology—where most morphogenesis begins from a nearly spherical aggregate of cells—we initialize the population as an approximately uniform sphere.
-The shell is generated using the Fibonacci lattice \citep{gonzalez2010measurement} to ensure close to uniform sampling, and the interior is filled using Poisson-disk sampling \citep{bridson2007fast}, producing a point cloud with a uniform shell and mild spatial disorder in the core.
+Taking inspiration from developmental biology, where most morphogenesis begins from a nearly spherical aggregate of cells, we initialize the population as an approximately uniform sphere composed of a Fibonacci lattice shell and a Poisson-disk sampled core.
 Onto this sphere, we impose a minimal patterning cue: a polar region consisting of \(N_\text{org}\) nearest-neighbor cells on the shell is designated as an organizer region and is made to uniformly express a single gene that is off in all other cells.
 We motivate this setup by the localized expression of morphogens at a pole \citep{wartlick2009morphogen, briscoe2015morphogen} or the classical Spemann organizer \citep{harland1997formation, de2006spemann}, which establishes the body axis in early development.
 We then elongate the sphere by 10\% along the axis passing through this organizer.
 When introducing additional organizer groups, they are placed \(90^\circ\) apart from the previous axis (with the third axis determined by the right-hand rule), and each group is assigned a different gene that is expressed uniformly within that organizer and off elsewhere.
-This procedure yields one to three discrete agent types—shown as colored regions in Fig.~\hyperref[main:fig4]{4a}—that seed the patterning process.
-All polarity vectors \( \mathbf{p}_i^0 \) are initialized to point along the same random direction.
-Further details of the initialization procedure are provided in \hyperref[method:initialization]{`Preparation of initial states'} section in the Methods.
-In this setup, agents must infer their spatial context from limited internal cues.
-Without communication, this is impossible: the internal state alone carries no positional information.
-As a result, successful morphogenesis demands decentralized coordination: agents must decode spatial information from aggregated signals and then use it to collectively morph into the target shape.
+This procedure yields one to three discrete agent types—shown as colored regions in the top of Figure~\hyperref[main:fig4]{3a}—that seed the patterning process.
+At each training step, we further perturb the initial positions with zero-mean Gaussian noise of magnitude \(0.03\text{--}0.05\) to prevent the model from exploiting frozen disorder in the core of the sphere.
+We evolve this initial structure to \(t{=}1\) using the SE(3)-equivariant force model in Section~\ref{section:model}.
+Further details of the initial structure preparation, model architecture, and training procedures are provided in Appendix~\ref{method:agent_based_simulation}.